rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="addKeyMetadataListener"></a>
 ## *addKeyMetadataListener*

 Adds the key metadata listeners.

 ### Events

- No Events.
+No Events

 ### Parameters